PlaintextGroup/oss-virtual-incubator/README.md

 Note that certain kinds of support (such as network and connections / policy feedback, smaller grants) may be possible on a quicker time scale than other types of support (larger grants).

 Once a proposal is submitted, you can also submit modifications to your proposal and we will review it again.

+## 4. Current funding priorities

+While we encourage you to share any proposal that systemically addresses the sustainability of the OSS ecosystem, here are the current funding priorities from Plaintext Group:

+### July - December 2022 (current)

+We plan for 2022 to focus more narrowly on informing and strengthening US federal policy open source software.
+This involves three main categories:

+1. Emphasizing that "OSS is infrastructure" so it can be seen as something to be maintained long-term.
+Additionally, broaden the concept of OSS / digital infrastructure to include aspects that may not have been traditionally funded (such as code refactoring, maintenance, community management, and documentation writing).
+2. Helping catalyze and support the implementation of additional avenues of public (US federal government) funding for OSS.
+3. Ensuring that policymakers get feedback and input from the OSS community that they are affecting with their policies.
+This might involve, for example, additional policymaker education on OSS, or greater OSS community education and engagement with policy.

 ## FAQ